yucelokan/AlertBuilder/README.md

 ![Platform](https://img.shields.io/badge/Platform-iOS-lightgrey.svg)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yucelokan/AlertBuilder/blob/master/LICENSE)

-AlertView is a structure used in situations such as showing a message to the user or offering an option.
-There are still a lot of libraries about that.
-What I'm trying to do with this library is that; enable the developer to create AlertView with View without forcing to use a View.
+AlertView is a structure used in situations such as displaying a message to the user or offering a choice.
+There are already a lot of libraries for that.
+What I'm trying to do with this library; Allows the developer to create AlertView with View without forcing to use a specific view.
 This library is not an AlertView library.
-This library is builder for AlertView.
-Create a view and show it on the screen with AlertViewBuilder.
-That is all.
-This view can be everything.
+This library is a builder for AlertView.
+Create and show on the screen a view with AlertViewBuilder .
+That's all.
+This view can be anything.
 (TextView, TextField, Label, Button, ImageView, TableView etc.)

 | Custom 1 | Custom 3 |
 |:---:|:---:|